Boady Santavy: 2015 Pan American Games

 Santavy made his international senior debut at the 2015 Pan American Games held in Toronto, Canada.
 At the games Santavy competed in the 85 kg event and finished in 6th (and last) place with a total of 322 kg.
 Santavy snatched 146 kg and clean and jerked 176 kg.

 2017 World Weightlifting Championships

 Santavy moved up to compete in the 94 kg event at the 2017 World Weightlifting Championships held in Anaheim, California.
 Santavy finished in sixth place with an overall lift of 366 kg.

 2018 Commonwealth Games

 Santavy qualified to compete at the 2018 Commonwealth Games to be held in the Gold Coast, Australia.
 Santavy qualified as the number one ranked athlete in the 94 kg event.
 Santavy unofficially broke the Commonwealth record in the 94 kg event in training in March 2018, weeks before the games.

 2020 Olympics

 In June 2021, Santavy was named to Canada's Olympic team.
+He finished forth in men's 96 kg event with a total of 386 kg.

+2024 Olympics

+In June 2024, Santavy was again named as part of the Canadian Olympic team.
+He competed in the men's 89 kg event at the 2024 Summer Olympics held in Paris, France.
+He lifted 163 kg in the Snatch to place ninth provisionally and failed to register a lift in the Clean & Jerk.